 - Setting appropriate criteria and high expectations for learning quality; systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards;

-- And using the resulting information to document, explain, and improve performance.
+- Using the resulting information to document, explain, and improve performance.

-The steps in the Assessment of Student Learning process are:
+Steps in the Assessment of Student Learning Process:

 - Identify the outcome(s) to assess